 I have no idea how much time and money T-Mobile and GoGo In-Flight are spending on this promo, but I wouldn’t be surprised if the internal and external costs of it turn out to be far higher than whatever they would get out of investing the same amount of money and effort on simply making their services better.

-So that’s complexity.
-Now lets look at perspective.
+Now let’s look at perspective.

-See, each company is doing its own kind of CX to “deliver” an “experience” that is exclusive to them.
+Each of those companies is doing its own kind of CX to “deliver” an “experience” that is exclusive to them.
 In fact, that’s one way they compete.
 With this promo, T-Mobile is trying to do something Verizon, AT&T and Sprint aren’t doing.

 The problem with this perspective is that it makes the customer’s experience different for every company she deals with.
 Worse, she has to spend non-recoverable time and effort trying to figure out what’s going on with each of the different companies imposing cognitive burdens along with promotional bargains.
 As the promos add up, the diminished returns are compounded, and the bargains add up to far less than $0.